CookieTheDev/CookieTheDev/README.md

 - **FiveM Development**: Expertise in developing custom MLOs, installing, configuring, optimizing, and debugging scripts for FiveM servers.

 ## 🌟 What I'm Up To
-- 🛠️ **Southern Hosting**: Putting the final touches on [Southern Hosting](https://southern.host), aimed at delivering unparalleled hosting experiences with a focus on performance and reliability.
+- 🛠️ **Lunar Hosting**: Putting the final touches on [Lunar Hosting](https://lunarhosting.co), aimed at delivering unparalleled hosting experiences with a focus on performance and reliability.
 - 📚 **Continuous Learning**: Always expanding my skills in system architecture, cloud technologies, and FiveM development to stay ahead in the fast-evolving tech landscape.

 ## 💼 Professional Snapshot